ubc-lib-geo/Data-Normalization-Classification/Content/Other_Methods.md

 </div>
 <a href="MostNumerousRace_Map.png" target="_blank">View Image in New Tab</a>

-However, this is a bit missleading, for reasons we discussed earlier.
+However, this is a bit misleading, for reasons we discussed earlier.
 Its not accounting for differential population.
 It is more meaningful to map the race most likely to be killed by police in each state/province.

 <div style="overflow: hidden;
   padding-top: 56.25%;